How Huron’s Numbers-Driven CEO Runs a Profitable DTC Brand

 Founded in New York City, Huron is redefining men’s personal care with high-quality, accessible products designed to make skincare simple.

-CEO Matt Mullenax launched the brand six years ago with co-founder Matt Teri after struggling to find affordable products that actually worked.
+CEO Matt Mullenax launched the brand six years ago with co-founder Matt Teri.

-“I was a kid that grew up with bad skin and all products that worked were exorbitantly overpriced.
-The thought was: how can you bridge the worlds of high-end products and guys trying to figure out the bathroom?”
+“I grew up with bad skin, and all products that worked were exorbitantly priced.
+The idea was simple: bridge the worlds of high-end products and guys trying to figure out the bathroom.”

 “If you're bootstrapped and thinking about fundraising, the quickest way to get a no is to have financials that are all over the place, right?”